GuideNepalBudgetingBikram SambatFiscal YearTax

 Q3 — Magh, Falgun, Chaitra (mid-January to mid-April)

-The new BS year starts at the very end of this quarter, on 1 Baisakh.
+The new BS year starts at the tail end of this quarter, on 1 Baisakh.

 Q4 — Baisakh, Jestha, Asar (mid-April to mid-July)

 Hot season.
-Budget announcement on Jestha 15 — this is when you find out next year's tax slabs and any changes to PF/SSF/CIT caps.
-Asar is the closing month for fiscal year — companies finalize accounts, employees finalize TDS reconciliations, the whole machine winds down.
+Budget announcement on Jestha 15.
+That's when you find out next year's tax slabs and any changes to PF/SSF/CIT caps.
+Asar closes the fiscal year: companies finalize accounts, employees finalize TDS reconciliations, the whole machine winds down.

 Big planning events: Jestha 15 budget, end-of-year audit and TDS reconciliation in Asar.